Unibeautify/sparser/readme.md

 1. [Files](#files)
 1. [Contributing](#contributing)
 1. [FAQ](#faq)

-## Todo
-* options - define and document supported options
-* convert to TypeScript
-* add advanced analytics and reporting of parse errors

 ## Overview
 A parser that is the framework.
 The idea is to parse any and all languages into a normalized format that can be interpreted and consumed by anything.  **A universal parser of everything for everybody.** The parser/framework comprises a simplified data format and a couple of methods in an object.
 The language specific rules are stored in separate files called *lexers* that operate in accordance to the standard format using the standard methods.